College Admissions Glossary: J-O

 Legacy Admissions: Legacy admissions refers to a preference by a college for admitting students who are related to alumni of the college.
 For example, a student whose parents and grandparents are alumni of the college may have greater odds of admission than a student who is not a legacy.

-Leveraging: Leveraging involves using financial aid awards to achieve a college’s enrollment and financial goals.
-For example, a college may use its financial aid policies to enroll low-income students, minority students, student-athletes, academically-talented students and wealthy students.
+Leveraging: Leveraging is when a college or university uses financial aid awards to achieve enrollment and financial goals.
+For example, a college may use financial aid policies to enroll low-income students, minority students, student athletes, academically talented students and wealthy students.

 Major: An academic major is a field of study in which a college student chooses to specialize.

-Match School: A match school is a college that is a good fit for a student's academic background and likely to admit him or her.
-Typically, the student’s admissions test scores will fall within the middle half of students enrolled at the college (e.g., 25th to 75th percentile).
+Match School: A match school is a college that is a good fit for a student and likely to admit them due to their grades and extracurriculars.
+Typically, test scores will fall within the middle half of students enrolled at the college.

 Matriculate: Matriculation refers to the process of enrollment at a college or university.